Urgent UN Warning: 20 Million Threatened by Famine

 Rains have failed season after season, and crops have died, as well as livestock.
 Communities dependent on farming and livestock have been left with no food and no income.
 Rising prices for food and other essentials continue to impoverish families and jeopardize their ability to meet their daily survival needs.

-Action Against Hunger has been present in Somalia since 1992 and our teams are working in 5 offices across the country.
-Last year, in 2016, we helped over 283, 729 people.
+Action Against Hunger has been present in Somalia since 1992 and our teams are working in Puntland and in the capital of Mogadishu as well as in South Central Somalia, specifically the regions of Bakool, Nugaal, Benadir and Lower Shabelle.
+In 2016, we helped over 283,729 people across Somalia.

 We aim to scale up our response to reach more areas and meet the urgent needs of vulnerable populations closer to their homes.
 We are ready to assist more than 200,000 people in the coming weeks.
 In some areas within Somalia, Action Against Hunger is the only organization providing assistance to communities.

 14.1 million people are at risk of famine.